By: Pieter Bensch, Executive Vice President, Africa & Middle East at Sage

 Myth 2: I need to save towards something

-Yes, there might be a big-ticket item that you are savings towards, like a delivery vehicle or new shop fittings, but you shouldn’t need a reason to save money.
+Yes, there might be a big-ticket item that you are saving towards, like a delivery vehicle or new shop fittings, but you shouldn’t need a reason to save money.
 In fact, it’s just as important to save for the unknown and the unexpected.

 What would you do, for example, if a fire destroyed your office and you had to pay a massive insurance excess?
 Where would you get the money from?